Stay Away from Danger! Here’s How to Tell if AC Fuse is Blown

 What Kind of Fuse Does an Air Conditioner Use?

 Fuse protection for air conditioners keeps the condenser from receiving too much current.
 Based on the maximum amperage, the fuse devices can only take a certain amount of amperage.
-The fuse will blow if additional current flow through to prevent the condenser from overheating.
+The fuse will blow if additional current flows through to prevent the condenser from overheating.

-AC systems often employ “TR” fuses for safe operation.
+It’s important to use the correct fuse type to ensure your AC unit’s safe and efficient operation.
 You can use a fuse rated for less amperage than the system can handle if you need to change a fuse fast and are in a bind.

 The condenser might malfunction, and your appliance could sustain irreversible harm if you use a fuse designed to handle a more significant current.